 - Oil for frying

-- Melt shortening or butter let it cool down then mix with milk.
+Melt shortening or butter let it cool down then mix with warm water.

 Combine the liquid with the dry ingredients using a fork or spoon.